konvica/read-presonal-data/README.md

 # read-presonal-data

+Experimental application that can read PDF and JPG/PNG files and spot personal information or personal photo.

+PDF files are extracted with `pymupdf` library.
+Each page of pdf is processed sequentially.
+Named Entity Recognition NER using `spacy` and `presidio` is applied on the text of the whole page.
+Only english is supported.
+Supported entities are described [here](https://microsoft.github.io/presidio/supported_entities/).
+Detected entities and personal information are then visualized in streamlit app.

+Image files and any images extracted from PDF file are scanned for faces using `opencv` and its haarcascade_frontalface detector.
+Using `pytesseract` and `presidio` OCR with entity recognition is applied on text in image.
+Found faces and personal text data are highlighted with bounding boxes in the streamlit app.

 ## Goal

 Extraction of Text and Identification of face in documents.
 Given a document of type PDF, PNG or JPG, the program should